jpmens/revgeod/README.md

 export REVGEO_IP=127.0.0.1
 export REVGEO_PORT=8865

-mkdir -p data/geocache/

 exec ./revgeod
 ```

-The `data/geocache/` directory (currently hardcoded) must exist and be writeable; that's where the LMDB database is stored. _revgeod_ caches OpenCage's responses (they explicitly permit this):
+The _geocache_ directory (currently hardcoded) must exist and be writeable; that's where the LMDB database is stored. _revgeod_ caches OpenCage's responses (they explicitly permit this):

 ![cache as long as you want](assets/airjp480.png)